Jumman04/Simple-Youtube-Video-Player/README.md

 2. Make your desired changes or improvements.
 3. Create a pull request, describing your changes and why they are valuable.
 4. Your contribution will be reviewed and merged if it aligns with the project's goals.

-**Contributor Guidelines:**
-- Feel free to check out the [Issues](https://github.com/Jumman04/Simple-Youtube-Video-Playe/issues) section for tasks you can work on.
+5. Feel free to check out the [Issues](https://github.com/Jumman04/Simple-Youtube-Video-Playe/issues) section for tasks you can work on.

-- If you have any questions or need assistance, don't hesitate to reach out in the discussions or via issues.
+If you have any questions or need assistance, don't hesitate to reach out in the discussions or via issues.

 Your contributions will help make this project more valuable and educational for developers exploring YouTube integration in Android apps.
 Thank you for being a part of our open-source community!